Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Western Pennsylvania is full of gently rolling hills, and the area is not necessarily known for waterfalls.
+However, a few spots in the western half of the state are full of clusters of beautiful water features.

-A few select spots throughout the western half of the state, however, are full of clusters of beautiful water features.
-Ohiopyle State Park is home to one of these clusters and showcases many beautiful cascades.
+Ohiopyle State Park is one of these spots and showcases many beautiful cascades.

 We’ll provide all the details on how to get to each of the best, some details about the formations, and how to combine hiking trails to see multiple within a short distance.